DamianRavn/Assignment3_LostInTranslation_react/README.md

 ### Online Deployment

-* To see a deployet version of this SPA, please head to https://assignment3-react.herokuapp.com/
+* To see a deployed version of this SPA, please head to https://assignment3-react.herokuapp.com/

 ## Help